When lower-carb diets are well-planned, they can have many benefits.

 How Many Carbs in Jagermeister?

-Unfortunately, Jagermeister is not one of the best low carb alcohol drinks.
+Unfortunately, Jagermeister is one of the worst drinks for carbohydrate content.

 Jagermeister contains 11g carbs per 1oz serving (30ml) (21).